carpedavid/mortalcoilrpg/content.en/docs/creating-a-character.md

 ## Miner

 Your skills are in demand throughout the Alfajiri system.
-You've got a job to extract:
+You had a job to extract:

 1. Blackrock from the fossilized juggernauts of Kivuli
 2. Hematite from the Red Mountains of Jangwa